benbp/markdown-presentation/PITCHME.md

     - but at the same time, I'm left with an output that's well structured
     - I was able to share that in the wiki

+---

+*We should aim to make documentation as easy to write as possible*

+NOTE:

 - Why important: we want to make writing documentation as easy as possible
+  - If you see docs with typos, easy fixes or confusing language, it's probably because writing small fixes to docs is a pain because of the process
+  - If you see large documentation formatting issues, it's probably because it takes too much effort to do that, and no one wants to

 ---